Life jackets save lives

 - Manual (only inlfates when manually activated).

 One half of recreational boating fatalities happen on calm water.
-In most incidences, life jackets were on the boat, but they were not worn.
+In most incidences, life jackets were on the boat but were not worn.

 - Life jackets made for adults will not fit children.